 But I will also enjoy eating too much, giving and receiving presents, and watching the Doctor Who special.
 I will enjoy feeling festive, and cozy, and well disposed to others.
 God bless all of it, I say, and in the immortal words of Tiny Tim: God bless us, everyone.

-This very short piece was written while our church was in a ministerial vacancy period and so there was no one to write the 'Message From The Vicar' column in the village magazine.
-I was asked if I could fill in one month and this is what I came up with.
-It was originally published in The Cambourne Crier in March 2018.
+These short, seasonal pieces were written while our church was in a ministerial vacancy and so there was no one to write the 'Message From The Vicar' column in the village magazine.
+They were all published in the Cambourne Crier, whose archive can be found here.

 For Christians, the season from Ash Wednesday to Easter Sunday is the most important time of year.